awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-add-external.md

 # Install External Libraries and Kernels in Amazon SageMaker Studio<a name="studio-notebooks-add-external"></a>

 Amazon SageMaker Studio notebooks come with multiple images already installed\.
-These images contain kernels and Python packages including scikit, Pandas, NumPy, TensorFlow, and MXNet\.
+These images contain kernels and Python packages including scikit\-learn, Pandas, NumPy, TensorFlow, PyTorch, and MXNet\.
 You can also install your own images that contain your choice of packages and kernels\.
 For more information on installing your own image, see [Bring your own SageMaker image](studio-byoi.md)\.

 The different Jupyter kernels in Amazon SageMaker Studio notebooks are separate conda environments\.
 For information about conda environments, see [Managing environments](https://conda.io/docs/user-guide/tasks/manage-environments.html)\.